 Baby Rash Remedies: In addition to cleaning the area, see a doctor if your baby has eczema.
 Since it’s not considered a rash, a topical prescription may be necessary to treat it long-term.
 Baby acne will likely go away on its own, but bring it up at your next doctor’s appointment if you’re concerned or if the area has worsened.

 Tip: Take care of what you apply to your baby’s sensitive skin.
 It may cause an allergic reaction or further irritate a skin condition if it has certain ingredients in it, like alcohol or chlorine.
+Save the alcohol wipes for cleaning and disinfecting, NOT for baby’s bum.
 Both our Eczema Cream and Eczema Soothing Therapy Balm contain prebiotics and naturally-derived ingredients like colloidal oatmeal to temporarily protect and help relieve minor skin irritation.

 Preventing Baby Rashes